struere run-tool

 echo '{"query": "SELECT * FROM orders", "limit": 10}' > test-args.json

-npx struere run-tool my-agent run-query --args-file test-args.json
+bunx struere run-tool run-query --agent my-agent --args-file test-args.json

 ```